Rui-Chun/cs534-assign2/README.md

             self.cwnd += (w_cubic_rtt - self.cwnd) / self.cwnd; // update window size
         }
         ```

+    To use google BBR v1, we need to find the optimal point with maximal BW and minimal RTT, which will reduce the queue usage.
+First, we need a startup process to do exponential BW search.
+Then we need to drain the queue to get a lower RTT.
+Then we continuously explore max BW, seeking the optimal point.

 4. Delivery Flexibilities: Some major networks (e.g., Amazon Scalable Reliable Datagram) propose that the network does not enforce in-order delivery.
 Please describe how you may design a flexible API and protocol so that the transport can provide flexibilities such as delivery order (segments can be delivered to applications not in order) and reliability semantics/flexibilities (e.g., some packets do not need reliability, and one can use FEC to correct errors instead of using retransmissions).